 The Best Things to do in Aqaba

 Diving in the Red Sea is one of the best places in the world for serious divers.
-If diving is your thing, ensure you give yourself enough time in Aqaba to do some snorkeling.
-There are several dive sites.
+If diving is your thing, ensure you give yourself enough time in Aqaba to dive into these vibrant coral reefs.
+There are several dive sites including sunken tanks and the Japanese garden.
 Some can be accessed by shore and some by boat.
 There are boats that go out to the reefs daily.
 Typically they leave before lunch and include lunch on the boat in between dives.

 There are also lessons for beginners as well as certification programs in Aqaba.

-If you are visiting Aqaba with your family, once you are down this article, check out my guide of things to do in Aqaba with kids
+If you are visiting Aqaba with your family, once you are down this article, check out my guide to things to do in Aqaba with kids

 With few beachfront hotels, Berenice Beach offers day use of the beach and pools and a shuttle from Aqaba hotels to its location about 15 minutes out of town.
 With multiple pools, beach access, and lunch options, it gives visitors to Aqaba time to lounge by the pool, snorkel or dive or enjoy a private beach on the Red Sea.
 When someone asks what to do in Aqaba, this is always a top suggestion.

 If you want to know what the locals do in Aqaba, check out the public beaches.
-You will find picnickers, kids playing, women chatting and boat rides, parasaling and banana boat rides (From April to September).
-South Beach, which is a 10 minute drive from the city is a popular spot.
+You will find picnickers, kids playing, women chatting and boat rides, parasailing, and banana boat rides (From April to September).
+South Beach, which is a 10-minute drive from the city is a popular spot.
 If you do not have a car, you can wander right down to the beach in Aqaba as well.